jgoneil/Checkers/docs/DesignDoc.md

 * Resign: Players are able to resign from the game at any point and the game ends.

 ### MVP Features
-The MVP Features were broken down into multiple different stories for competion.
+The MVP Features were broken down into multiple different stories for completion.
 For our team we broke them down in the following fashion:

 * Sign in/out: The ability for users to be able to sign into and sign out of the game.
-* Piece Movement: The ability for pieces to be able to move forwards or preform a jump.
+* Piece Movement: The ability for pieces to be able to move forwards or perform a jump.
 The jump can either be a single jump or a multi-jump.
 * King Movement: The ability for pieces that are of the king type to move forwards or backwards along with preform single and multi jumps forwards and backwards.
 * Resign: The ability for the player to resign the game at any point in time and the game ends once a player resigns.

 ### Roadmap of Enhancements
 * AI Player: Allows a user to connect to a game and play against the computer (or AI Player) rather than another human being.
-The AI Player for the system attemtps to make the best move possible based upon the following factors:
+The AI Player for the system attempts to make the best move possible based upon the following factors:
   * If the move makes a jump or not
   * If a jump is possible, ensure it is the longest one possible
   * If the move results in the player's piece being eaten